nextsnake/nextcore/docs/optimizing.rst

 Relative time
 -------------
-Nextcore uses your computers time to work with rate limits.
+Nextcore uses your computer's time to work with rate limits.

 By default this is on, however your clock might not be syncronized.